Hands and motion controllers

 - Providing first line workers tutorials and guides for factory assembly lines

 - Developing professional tools for assisting and educating medical professionals

 - Using 3D virtual objects to decorate the real world or to create a second world

 - Creating location-based services and games using the real world as a background

 Hands and motion controllers modalities

 This is a modality leveraging the power of hands, with which users are capable of touching and manipulating the holograms directly.
-By leaveraging daily life experiences and providing proper visual affordances, users are able to use the same way of manipulating real world objects to interact with virtual ones.
+By leveraging daily life experiences and providing proper visual affordances, users are able to use the same way of manipulating real world objects to interact with virtual ones.

 This modality empowers users to interact with holograms in a distance.
 It enables users to make the best use of surroundings.
-Users can place holograms anywhere and can still access them from any distances.
+Users can place holograms anywhere and still access them from any distance.
 The mental models and gestures for controlling and manipulating 2D and 3D holograms are highly in sync with those of direct manipulation.